Decoding Accident Insurance

 Accident Insurance vs. Life Insurance

-Life insurance and accidental death and dismemberment (AD&D) insurance are two types of insurance policies that provide financial protection to your loved ones in the event of your death.
-Here are some differences between the two:
+Accident insurance and life insurance are two different types of insurance policies that provide financial protection in the event of unforeseen circumstances, but they serve different purposes and cover different scenarios.

 Accident Insurance: A Worthwhile Investment?